 moments before the eruption

-An iPads is used to play back the electronics.
+An iPad is used to play back the electronics.

-The electronics are divided into separate events, to be triggered by the conductor at the indicated moments in the score.
+The electronics are divided into separate events, to be triggered by the conductor at the indicated moments in the score with a foot pedal.

 There is no other method of synchronization and no use of a click track.
 I prefer that the musicians are interpreting their parts and that the electronics are re-aligned to them at the beginning of each event.

-The electronics are best played through a “Bose Soundlink mini” loudspeakers inside the piano.
+The electronics are best played through two loudspeakers placed under the piano, directed towards the sound board.

-The mini-jack output of the iPad is connected to the Bose Speaker with a very long TRS 1/8 inch male – TRS 1/8 inch male cable.
+The mini-jack output of the iPad is connected to the speakers.

 Position the iPad as flat as possible to minimize the visual distraction for the audience.